Agnes WilsonAncestor’s last name

-Information for this biography was provided the Allora Historical Society, which was submitted by a Wilson family member.
+Information for this biography was provided by the Allora Historical Society and submitted by a Wilson family member.

 Agnes Wilson was born in Alloa, Clackmannashire, Scotland on 9 May 1832 to parents Mary and James Hunter.
 She married James Wilson on 19 September 1851 in Alloa, Clackmannanshire, Scotland.
 The couple had three daughters born to them in Alloa.
 The first of whom, Mary Ann Able born in 1852, died in infancy.
 The next two, Christina born in 1855 and Mary Ann born 1857, accompanied their parents on board the Alfred to Moreton Bay on 19 September 1858.

 A James Wilson is listed in the State Electoral Roll for Ipswich in 1860 as "Householder, Brisbane Street, Ipswich".
 It is not known how long they stayed in Ipswich but James sought employment on Clifton Station, where he remained for some six years before moving to the Allora district, where he lived and farmed for the rest of his life.